calavera/chaseonsoftware.com/src/content/articles/2013/grunt-build-and-bower-package-management.md

 ---
-date: 2013-11-11T16:13:58Z
+date: "2013-11-11"
-title: How I Use Grunt And Bower for Frontend Packages
+title: "How I Use Grunt And Bower for Frontend Packages"
-slug: 2013/11/grunt-build-and-bower-package-management
+slug: "2013/11/grunt-build-and-bower-package-management"
 aliases: [
-    2013/11/11/grunt-build-and-bower-package-management/,
-    posts/how-i-use-grunt-and-bower-for-frontend-packages
+    "2013/11/11/grunt-build-and-bower-package-management/",
+    "posts/how-i-use-grunt-and-bower-for-frontend-packages"
 ]
+description: "Learn how to use grunt and bower for a frontend workflow"
 ---

 Frontend package management has quickly become a lot more, well...manageable since the release of [Bower](http://www.bower.io) & [Grunt](http://www.gruntjs.com).
 Here's how I manage frontend dependencies in my projects.